British Virgin Islands

 We have two floodlit Astroturf tennis courts and it’s one of Richard Branson’s favourite activities when he visits.
 Racquets and balls are available on request.
 Tennis coach MAD 1,300 for two people, per hour.

 Work it out

 If you’re looking to keep fit while you’re visiting, our air conditioned gym is equipped with a running machine, bike, multifunctional weight station and free weights.

-Hands-on interactive sessions will be led by our chefs where they will walk you step-by-step through how to make some of our more popular dishes.
-Sessions take place in the afternoon and last approximately three hours.
-Each budding chef will have their own cooking station where you'll create a delicious 3-course meal including salads, soup, tagines and dessert.
+The cookery lessons are hands-on interactive sessions where our chefs will walk you step-by-step through how to make some of our more popular dishes.
+Sessions take place in the morning and afternoon and last approximately three hours.
+Each budding chef will have their own cooking station where they’ll create a delicious three course meal including salads, soup, tagines and dessert.
 Then you’ll have the pleasure of eating your culinary delights for dinner that evening!

 Suitable for: smaller groups and families